 Sand Dune Skiing

-have access to an old pair of skis or even better a snowboard then there is no better way to tackle a steep hill of sand than by skiing down it.
+If you have access to an old pair of skis or even better a snowboard then there is no better way to tackle a steep hill of sand than by skiing down it.
 If a straight run down is fairly easily achieved then attempt sand slalom and even jumps.

 The usual complaint that the greater friction of sand makes skiing too slow can be overcome by liberally spraying your board or skis with WD40.